Jeep Wagoneer Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance prices for a Jeep Wagoneer are $1,628 every 12 months for full coverage.
-Comprehensive costs around $420, collision insurance costs $834, and liability insurance is estimated at $264.
-A liability-only policy costs approximately $312 a year, and high-risk insurance costs around $3,530.
-16-year-old drivers receive the highest rates at up to $5,628 a year.
+Estimated insurance rates for a Jeep Wagoneer are $1,628 a year including full coverage.
+Comprehensive costs on average $420 each year, collision costs $834, and liability is $264.
+Liability-only insurance costs around $312 a year, with high-risk driver insurance costing around $3,530.
+Teens pay the most at $5,628 a year or more.

 Average premium for full coverage: $1,628